Nonlinearly preconditioned gradient flows: Convergence guarantees in continuous time

 implying $\dot x\in L^2([0,\infty), \bR^n)$.
 Assuming moreover that $\phi \in \cC^2(\intr \dom \phi)$ we have from \cite[p.\,42]{rockafellar1977higher} that $\phi^* \in \cC^2(\intr \dom \phi^*)$ and since $\dom \phi^* = \bR^n$, $\phi^* \in \cC^2(\bR^n)$.
 Differentiating thus \eqref{eq:doubly_nonlinear_ode}, we obtain

-Now note that all the functions in the r.h.s.\ are continuous and since $x$ remains in a bounded set, we have that $\sup_{t \in [0,\infty)}\|\ddot x(t)\| < +\infty$.
-From Barbalat's lemma we now obtain the claimed result. \end{proof} Note that in the classical setting of the gradient flow described in \eqref{eq:doubly_nonlinear_ode} where $\phi = \tfrac{1}{2}\|\cdot\|^2$, the r.h.s.\ of \eqref{eq:cost_dec} becomes $-\|\nabla f(x(t))\|^2$, thus leading to convergence guarantees for the standard stationarity measure.
+Now note that all the functions in the right hand side are continuous and since $x$ remains in a compact set, we have that $\sup_{t \in [0,\infty)}\|\ddot x(t)\| < +\infty$, which then implies that $\dot x$ is Lipschitz continuous.
+From Barb{\u{a}}lat's lemma \cite[Thm.\,5]{farkas2016variations} we now obtain the claimed result. \end{proof} Note that in the classical setting of the gradient flow described in \eqref{eq:doubly_nonlinear_ode} where $\phi = \tfrac{1}{2}\|\cdot\|^2$, the r.h.s.\ of \eqref{eq:cost_dec} becomes $-\|\nabla f(x(t))\|^2$, thus leading to convergence guarantees for the standard stationarity measure.
 In our more general setting, we obtain, in light of the equality case of the Fenchel--Young inequality \cite[Prop.\,11.3]{RoWe98},

 thus extending the convergence guarantees in the nonconvex setting described in \cite[Thm.\,3.2]{oikonomidis2025nonlinearlypreconditionedgradientmethods}.

 We now move on to the more interesting setting where $f$ is convex.
 Note that obtaining convergence rates for the suboptimality gap $f(x)-f_\star$ is not straightforward and requires taking into consideration the properties of the reference function $\phi$ as well, as also noted in \cite[p.\,1006]{maddison2021dual}. \begin{theorem} Let \cref{assum:main} hold true and $x:[0,\infty)\to \bR^n$ be the unique solution of \eqref{eq:doubly_nonlinear_ode} with initial condition $x(0)= x_0$.
 Let, moreover, $f$ be convex.
 Then, we have the following: \begin{thmenum} \item $\phi^*(\nabla f(x(t)))$ is a decreasing function of $t$. \item The function $V(t) := t \phi^*(\nabla f(x(t))) + f(x(t))$ is monotonically decreasing in $[0, +\infty)$.
 This implies that